 When growing ornamental millet, you need to situate it in a location of full sun in USDA zones 10 to 11.
 An annual, growing ornamental millet not only needs a sunny exposure, but well draining soil.

 Care of millet also dictates keeping it moist, so mulch or other organic compost is a great idea around the base of the ornamental millet plants to retain moisture.
 However, growing ornamental millet may be susceptible to drowning and edema, so there is a fine line between overwatering and maintaining moist conditions.

 Ornamental Millet Grass Varietals

-- ‘Purple Majesty’ is a commonly grown millet variety that will thrive if not stressed by factors such as over watering or cold temperatures and produces a profusion of blooms with 4 to 5 foot burgundy foliage.
+- ‘Purple Majesty’ is a commonly grown millet variety that will thrive if not stressed by factors such as overwatering or cold temperatures and produces a profusion of blooms with 4 to 5 foot (1-1.5 m.) burgundy foliage.

-- ‘Jester’ has 3-inch leaves in hues of burgundy, green and chartreuse with dark flower plumes.
+- ‘Jester’ has 3 inch (8 cm.) leaves in hues of burgundy, green, and chartreuse with dark flower plumes.

 - ‘Purple Baron’ is a compact 3 foot (1 m.) variety.